dhohner/bachelor_thesis/README.md

    yarn serve
    ```

-8. Open the DApp in your favorite browser
+8. Open the dApp in your favorite browser

    ```sh
    localhost:8080